Calming colour.

 Currently in the studio

-Lately, these seep, saturated, ultramarine blues have been calling.
+Lately, these deep, saturated, ultramarine blues have been calling.

-Their intensity moves in a different direction from my previous collections, which had distinctly quiet, peaceful energies.
+Their intensity moves in a different direction from my previous collections, which had perhaps quieter, peaceful energies.

-To me, the floods of colour appearing on the pages feels like a rising up from within.
-Perhaps a sense of true self awakening.
+To me, these washes of colour feel like a rising up from within.
+A sense of true self awakening.

 These are very much works in progress, and I'm curious to discover what will eventually surround these blue portals.